decentraland/adr/content/ADR-57-avatar-assembling-for-visualization.md

 Hides list is mostly used at rendering time.

-## Replaces

-This list represents the categories a wearable replace.
-It’s used when constructing the avatar in the editor.
-For intance, your _greek mask_ covers most of your face, so you want any eyewear to be replaced; if you equip it in the Avatar Editor any eyewear equiped will be unequiped.

-Conflicts are _not posible_ at rendering time, an avatar profile containing a wearable within the _replaces_ _list_ of another one should never be received.
-If this were to happen both wearables will be visible and rendered.

 # Representations

 A _wearable_ definition holds an array of representations that determines its content for a specific bodyshape.
 The lack of a representation for a bodyshape is handled as an incompatibility.